-Part of the Oscars Art Gallery, the posters below have been cropped to edit out the bottom section with the Oscar Broadcast details and logo, so you can focus on the design by each artist.
+The Oscars Art Series Posters below have been cropped to edit out the bottom section with the Oscar Broadcast details and logo, so you can focus on the design by each artist.

 “Letter forms are a way of expressing non verbal communication [and] when done thoughtfully, a visual communication similar to picking the right dress for the Oscar red carpet.
 For this particular project, I selected influences from Art Deco and Avant Garde found on the red carpet.”

 Artist Series #2, Designed by Si Scott | United Kingdom